 Excel VBA copy protection with registration/activation key

 Everyone who wants to monetize their Excel VBA program (Excel workbook or Excel add-in) is faced with the problem of protection of their intellectual property and potential piracy.
-Excel VBA code has very weak VBA code copy protection in its original state, and VBA Project password is just as bad, if not worse.
+Excel VBA code has very weak VBA code copy protection in its original state, and VBA password protection is just as bad, if not worse.
 Such protection cannot stop uncontrolled distribution of your program.

 Here is a demonstration of how bad the original Excel VBA protection is:

 The DoneEx VbaCompiler for Excel offers an easy and hassle-free VBA code copy protection mechanism with a unique approach to VBA code protection.
 This is the strongest approach as it involves VBA code compilation into DLL along with additional copy protection through the use of a registration/activation key.

 After VBA to DLL compilation nobody can copy, trace or observe your VBA code or algorithms.